kyma-project/kyma/docs/kyma/05-04-component-source-url.md

         url: https://hosting.com/your-user/files/kyma-custom-ory.zip
     ```

-  - Archive with `chart.yaml` deeper in file structure:
+  - Archive with `Chart.yaml` deeper in file structure:
     ```
     - name: "ory"
       namespace: "kyma-system"
       source:
         url: https://hosting.com/your-user/files/kyma-custom-ory.zip//kyma-custom/resources/ory
     ```

+    >**NOTE:** If the access to the URL is secured with a basic authentication mechanism, prepend the login and password to the URL following the `login:password@` format, for example: `https://user:pass@hosting.com/your-user/files/kyma-custom-ory.zip` For more details, see [this](https://github.com/hashicorp/go-getter#http-http) document.

   </details>
   <details>